Why is my mattress hurting my back? Experts share warning signs and how to fix it

-I asked sleep scientists and chiropractors to explain why your mattress might be doing more harm than good for your back pain
+I asked sleep scientists and chiropractors to explain why your mattress might be causing your back pain and how to find the support you need

-Of course, there are plenty of reasons why you might suffer from back pain.
-Maybe you're holding a lot of stress in your body or you're recovering from a sprain or a strain in your back.
+Medically speaking, there are plenty of reasons why you might suffer from back pain.
+Perhaps you're holding a lot of tension in your body or you're recovering from a sprain or strain in your back.
 Even if your mattress hasn't caused your back pain, it might be making it worse.
 If you consistently wake up with a stiff, sore back, then your mattress is probably part of the problem.

-As H&G's resident Sleep Editor, I lead a team of expert testers in the search to find the best mattress.
-Several of our mattress testers live with some sort of back pain, from everyday aches to chronic pain conditions.
-I've witnessed the impact that a mattress can have on back pain and I've picked up a few tips and tricks to ease your aches.
+As H&G's resident Sleep Editor, I lead a team of expert testers in the search to find the world's best mattress.
+Our testing team spans a wide range of ages, body types, and health conditions.
+Several of our mattress testers deal with some sort of back pain, from everyday aches to chronic pain conditions.
+I've seen the damage that the wrong mattress can do to your back and I've picked up some tips and tricks to ease your aches.

-Saatva's Christina Heiser concurs: 'A sagging mattress can cause back pain by throwing your spine out of alignment.
+Christina Heiser (Director of Content at Saatva) concurs.
+'A sagging mattress can cause back pain by throwing your spine out of alignment,' she says.
 If your mattress allows your spine to curve up or down, that's not healthy for blood circulation or resting your muscles.
 For pain-free nights, the goal is to keep your spine in a neutral position.'
+That's why it's so important to learn how to fix a sagging mattress to prolong its life.

 If you can see big dips or impressions in your mattress material, or you feel springs digging into your side, then your mattress is probably coming to the end of its life.
 It might be time to replace your mattress in order to get the spinal support you need.